 Too Little Soil Moisture

-If being rootbound does not appear to be a problem, but your plant appears to dry fast, take a look at the potter’s medium.
-Does it look like normal pots for houseplants?
+If rootbound does not seem to be a problem, however, your plant seems to be drying fast check out your potter’s medium.
+Does it appear like the normal pots used for indoor plants?

 Water Impurities and Impurities